leonardoVsantoro/Kernel-Likelihood-Ratio-Two-Sample-Test/README.md

 This will:
 * generate samples from two distributions
 * apply kernel likelihood ratio two-sample test, compare it to known methods (AggMMD, Spec-Reg-MMD, FR, HT, Energy, ...)
-* output average rejection probability
+* output average rejection probability in tests/out/data and display it in a figure in tests/out/images

 ---